Which background elements are important?

 – Provide examples to help guide and inform the reader

 – Demonstrate language structures that are useful when introducing background information

-Now that we’ve discussed the overall concepts and purpose of background information and why it’s conventionally included in an essay’s introductory paragraph, this second lesson focuses more specifically on the four key background elements that work to introduce the topic, engage the reader, contextualise any key terms and signify the writer’s purpose for conducting that particular research.
-The example introduction about foreign AID in Africa that was presented in Lesson 1 is used throughout this lesson to demonstrate these four key elements.
+Now that we’ve discussed the overall concepts and purpose of background information and why it’s conventionally included in an essay’s introductory paragraph, this second chapter focuses more specifically on the four key background elements that work to introduce the topic, engage the reader, contextualise any key terms and signify the writer’s purpose for conducting that particular research.
+The example introduction about foreign AID in Africa that was presented in Chapter 1 is used throughout this chapter to demonstrate these four key elements.